dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/core/basic-structures/line-segment.md

 # DSLineSegment

-The `DSLineSegment` class represents a line segment in 2D space, which contains the start point and end point of the line segment.
+The `DSLineSegment` class represents a line segment defined by two `Points`.

 ## Definition